HelmyBlub/chatSim/tasks.md

 ---------------------------------------------------
 Tasks done today:
+- a lot of code changes to be able to animate trades
 - bug: sound play more often on slower speeds
     - slowed downed sound sounds like played more times
     - changed minimal playbackrate to 1.
 If gamespeed is slower, sound is still played back in speed 1